anton-shikov/Rice_proteomics/README.md

 # Rice proteomics
-The repository with working codes and supplementary materials for the study of Cry toxins evolution
+The repository with working codes and supplementary materials for the study of rice proteomes in shoots and roots under anoxia and post-anoxic re-aeration using two-dimensional difference gel electrophoresis (2D-DIGE).

 ## Contents

-This repository contains scripts used for statistical processing, phylogeny reconstruction, inferencing recombination events, and analyzing evolutionary selection in the sequences of 3-domain Cry toxins.
-Please consult the Methods section in the paper for extra details:
+This repository contains scripts used for statistical processing, MS-based protein identification, visualization of the results, and raw data.
+Please consult the methods section of the article for extra details:

 ## Figures
 Figures from the main text are available in the `pics/` directory.
 For the description, please consult the Results section of the article.